Azure/bicep-types-az/generated/mysql/microsoft.dbformysql/2020-07-01-preview/types.md

 * **delegatedSubnetArguments**: [DelegatedSubnetArguments](#delegatedsubnetarguments): Delegated subnet arguments of a server
 * **earliestRestoreDate**: string (ReadOnly): Earliest restore point creation time (ISO8601 format)
 * **fullyQualifiedDomainName**: string (ReadOnly): The fully qualified domain name of a server.
-* **haEnabled**: 'Disabled' | 'Enabled': Enable HA or not for a server.
+* **haEnabled**: 'Disabled' | 'Enabled': Whether or not HA is enabled for this server.
+Value is optional but if passed in, must be 'Enabled' or 'Disabled'
 * **haState**: 'CreatingStandby' | 'FailingOver' | 'Healthy' | 'NotEnabled' | 'RemovingStandby' | 'ReplicatingData' (ReadOnly): The state of a HA server.
-* **infrastructureEncryption**: 'Disabled' | 'Enabled': Status showing whether the server enabled infrastructure encryption.
+* **infrastructureEncryption**: 'Disabled' | 'Enabled': Add a second layer of encryption for your data using new encryption algorithm which gives additional data protection.
+Value is optional but if passed in, must be 'Disabled' or 'Enabled'.
 * **maintenanceWindow**: [MaintenanceWindow](#maintenancewindow): Maintenance window of a server.
 * **publicNetworkAccess**: 'Disabled' | 'Enabled' (ReadOnly): Whether or not public network access is allowed for this server.
-Value is optional but if passed in, must be 'Enabled' or 'Disabled'.
+Value is optional but if passed in, must be 'Enabled' or 'Disabled'
 * **replicaCapacity**: int (ReadOnly): The maximum number of replicas that a primary server can have.
 * **replicationRole**: string: The replication role.
 * **restorePointInTime**: string: Restore point creation time (ISO8601 format), specifying the time to restore from.